U.S. declares monkeypox outbreak a public health emergency

 The move comes as a growing number of jurisdictions, including several states and cities, as well as the World Health Organization have all deemed the outbreak an emergency.

-This week, President Biden also tapped officials from the Federal Emergency Management Agency and the Centers for Disease Control and Prevention to helm the country's monkeypox response from the White House.
+This week, President Biden also tapped officials from the Federal Emergency Management Agency and the CDC to helm the country's monkeypox response from the White House.

 On Wednesday, the CDC said it had tallied at least 6,617 infections across the country.
 All but two states — Montana and Wyoming — have reported spotting at least one infection.